Tennis Coach Insurance: Liability & Quotes From $11/month

 Commercial Property Insurance for Tennis Coaches

 This insurance helps you to operate without interruptions when something happens to your property.
-Commercial property insurance reimburses losses if your office, equipment, and other valuables get damaged or lost due to a covered peril.
-Often, perils covered include fires, theft, vandalism, and extreme weather occurrences.
+It compensates losses if your office, equipment, and other valuables get damaged or lost due to a covered risk.
+Often, risks covered include fires, theft, vandalism, and extreme weather occurrences.

 Commercial Auto Insurance for Tennis Coaches

-Personal auto insurance won’t provide coverage if something happens while you’re using a vehicle for work.
-In contrast, commercial auto insurance does.
+It provides coverage if something happens while you’re using a vehicle for work.
 Here are its most common functions:

 • Pay the medical treatment of third parties who sustain bodily injuries or property damage because of your vehicle

-• Cover the cost of repairs or replacement if your vehicle gets damaged because of a collision, fire, theft, vandalism, and other covered perils
+• Cover the cost of repairs or replacement if your vehicle gets damaged because of a collision, fire, theft, and vandalism

 • Reimburse vehicle rental expenses or public transportation costs while your car is at the mechanic